LucasEstebe/LucasEstebe/Readme.md

 # Lucas Estebe - Web Developer

 Hello!
 I am a web developer with over two years of experience.
-I am proficient in technologies such as Symfony, JavaScript, and MySQL, and I have a strong interest in sports and blockchain technologies.
+I am proficient in technologies such as Symfony, JavaScript, and MySQL.

 ## Skills